42+ Years of Serving Injured Workers in Pennsylvania

 Accidents at Chemical Factories Can Have Catastrophic Consequences

 Those who work in chemical plants have dangerous jobs that expose them to harmful chemicals and other workplace hazards.
 Those who suffer work-related injuries or illnesses may be eligible for benefits under the Pennsylvania Workers’ Compensation Act.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. help chemical plant workers receive the financial assistance they need for medical costs, lost wages, and other injury-related losses.
+The experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. help chemical plant workers receive the financial assistance they need for medical costs, lost wages, and other injury-related losses.

 Common Injuries in the Industry

 Chemical plants are typically large facilities that house many types of workers, including operators, engineers, and technicians.
 Any of these workers may suffer the following injuries or illnesses on the job:

 Most chemical plant accidents occur due to inadequate training, human error, improper equipment maintenance, or manufacturing defects.
 Those who work in chemical plants may become injured in slip and fall accidents, struck-by accidents, or other types of accidents involving: